 One of the oldest Jewish cemeteries in our community, the Worcester Hebrew Cemetery is now being managed by the Federation.
 It has taken over those responsibilities from its owner, Shaarai Torah West.
 Plans are now underway to merge this cemetery with Chevra Kadisha which is located adjacent to the Worcester Hebrew cemetery.
 All those buried in both cemeteries can be found in a cemetery data base on our website by clicking here.

-Hebrew High is a pluralistic supplemental high school program for Jewish students in grades 8 through 12, that meets once a week.
+Kehillah High is a pluralistic supplemental high school program for Jewish students in grades 8 through 12, that meets once a week.
 Partnering with Temple Emanuel Sinai and Congregation Beth Israel, the Federation encourages non-affiliated families to send their teens to experience a varied and innovative educational and social program.
 This program affords the teens of our community to meet and interact with one another in informal educational setting.

 Interfaith Families Group is a social, educational and support program for interfaith families, couples with at least one Jewish member, and individuals with both Jewish and non-Jewish relatives.
 Through programs such as family outings, social activities and education, it promotes friendships that will help build community while feeling a welcome member of Jewish Central Mass.